mesosphere-backup/oscon-smack-stack/lab1-dcos-cluster.md

 **Step 1**

-`ssh` in to your bootstrap node with the ssh user ssh password credentials.
+`ssh` in to your bootstrap node with the ssh user and ssh password credentials.

 **Step 2**